Managing Employees in a Unionized Environment

 Public Service Act

-The Public Service Act outlines the structure for employee hiring, promotion, dismissal and various human resources policies that support these areas.
-The act specifically states that appointments to and from within the public service must be based on the principle of merit and be the result of a process designed to appraise the knowledge, skills and abilities of eligible applicants.
-It also establishes a six month probationary period and allows a deputy minister to reject an employee considered unsuitable.
-The legislation, collective agreements and human resources policies require that appointments must be free from political and managerial patronage.
+The Public Service Act outlines processes for employee hiring, promotion, dismissal and various human resources policies.
+The act specifically states that appointments to and from within the public service must be based on the principle of merit and result from a process that appraises the knowledge, skills and abilities of eligible applicants.
+It also calls for a six-month probationary period and allows a deputy minister to reject an employee found to be unsuitable.
+The legislation, collective agreements and human resources policies require that appointments be free from political and managerial patronage.

 Public Service Relations Act

-The PSLRA also requires that each bargaining unit have two collective agreements: a master agreement applying to all employees in that bargaining unit and a subsidiary or component agreement for each occupational group.
-Note that if there is a discrepancy between a component agreement and the master agreement, the master agreement takes precedent.
+The PSLRA requires each bargaining unit to have two collective agreements: a master agreement applying to all employees in the bargaining unit and a subsidiary or component agreement for each occupational group.
+If there is a discrepancy between a component agreement and the master agreement, the master agreement takes precedent.

 - Labour Relations Code